serverpod/cli_tools/PUBLISH.md

 ## Create a new tag

-The preferred way to create a new tag is to use GitHubs interface to create a new release.
+The preferred way to create a new tag is to use GitHub's interface to create a new release.

 The automatically generated changelogs for the github release do not need to be modified.
-Instead the `CHANGELOG.md` is our source of truth on pub.dev.
+Instead, the `CHANGELOG.md` is our source of truth on pub.dev.